DanielTarsalainen/RecipeBuddyApplication/README.md

 - [Server programming](https://opinto-opas.haaga-helia.fi/course_unit/SWD4TF021) -end project
 - Grade: 5/5

 RecipeBuddy is a browser based food recipe system.
 The user can save own recipes and edit them, as well as view other people's recipes.
-[Live installation](https://recipebuddyapplication.herokuapp.com/) (it takes about 45 seconds to get to the site).

 ## Technologies: